filecoin-project/FIPs/FIPS/fip-xxxx.md

 The current EC fork-choice rule selects, from all the known tipsets, the tipset backed by the most weight.
 As the F3 component finalizes tipsets, the fork-choice rule must ensure that the heaviest finalized chain is always a prefix of the heaviest chain, preventing reorganizations of the already finalized chain.

-We achieve this by adjusting the definition of weight for a finalized prefix: the heaviest finalized chain is the one that **matches exactly the tipsets finalized by F3**, in that a tipset _T’_ that is a superset of finalized tipset _T_ in the same epoch is not heavier than _T_ itself, despite it being backed by more EC power.
+We achieve this by adjusting the definition of weight for a finalized prefix: the heaviest finalized chain is the one that **matches exactly the tipsets finalized by F3**, in that a tipset $t'$ that is a superset of finalized tipset $t$ in the same epoch is not heavier than $t$ itself, despite it being backed by more EC power.

 This redefinition of the heaviest chain is consistent with the abstract notion of the heaviest chain being backed by the most power because a finalized tipset has been backed by a super-majority of participants in GossiPBFT.
 In contrast, any non-finalized block in the same epoch is only backed in that epoch by the EC proposer.